-How do you feel about the Muslim religion?
+How much do you feel like you understand Islam and Muslims?
 If you meet somebody and they tell you that they are part of the Islamic faith, what is your first thought?

 I grew up in a part of America that offered very little contact with Muslims, so moving to the Chinese province of Xinjiang was quite a shock.
 Over 50% of the population there claims to be Muslim, which includes both the Uyghur and Hui people groups.

 I didn’t realize it at the time, but my experience in Xinjiang revealed some of the terrible misconceptions I have about the religion and how little I understand Islam.
 Having returned to America I was sad to find these misconceptions played out quite often in both the media and among my personal contacts.

 Before I continue, I want to stress that I wholeheartedly disagree with the foundation and teachings of Islam.
-I also want to add that despite the title of this article, China didn’t technically teach me about Islam (their policy toward religion is quite terrible), rather it was my experience living among Muslim people in China that showed me how jaded I am toward the religion.
+I also want to add that despite the title of this article, China didn’t technically teach me about Islam (their policy toward religion leaves much to be desired), rather it was my experience living among Muslim people in China that showed me how jaded I am toward the religion.

 So with that in mind I’d like to share with you some of the top misconceptions I once had about Muslims and things that helped me to better understand Islam.

 Misconception #1: Islam is a Religion